openpaul/gittutorial/README.md

 - A set of commit objects.
 - A set of references to commit objects, called heads.

-TYhe git workflow starts with files in the working directory.
-As soon they are changed or created can be added to the *staging* are.
+The git workflow starts with files in the working directory.
+As soon they are changed or created they can be added to the *staging* area.
-They need to be added via `git add FILE` but not are part of a commit yet.
+They are added via `git add FILE`.

 A *commit* is a snapshot of all *staged* files bundled together to form a useful unit of change.
-It is created via `git commit -a -m "message"` after files are added to staging.
+It is created via `git commit -m "message"` after files are added to staging. `git commit -a -m "message"` will add all changes to the commit, this is usefull but migth not be what you want.

 The *HEAD* (caps!) is the position we are in the git graph.